nagius/RemoteRelay/README.md

 ## API definition

- - GET /channel/<id>
+ - GET /channel/:id

-Show the current status of the channel number <id>. <id> need to be either the value 1 or 2.
+Show the current status of the channel number :id. :id need to be either the value 1 or 2.

   * Return "application/json" :